yuanshunning/pickit-docs/docs/examples/pickit_example_case_picking_and_orientation_of_cups.rst

           pickit_look_for_object()
           Wait pickit_has_response()

-On line 27 a loop that will keep on as long as Pick-it is running is started.
+On line 27 a loop that will keep on as long as Pickit is running is started.

-On line 28 the script commands Pick-it load the setup file associated with the variable **setup\_bin** and the product file associated with the variable **prod\_bin**. (**pickit\_configure**)
+On line 28 the script commands Pickit load the setup file associated with the variable **setup\_bin** and the product file associated with the variable **prod\_bin**. (**pickit\_configure**)

-On line 29 the commands Pick-it to look for objects. ( **pickit\_look\_for\_object()**)
+On line 29 the commands Pickit to look for objects. ( **pickit\_look\_for\_object()**)

-On line 30 we make the robot program to wait until Pick-it has send a response on the  **pickit\_look\_for\_object()** command.
+On line 30 we make the robot program to wait until Pickit has send a response on the  **pickit\_look\_for\_object()** command.
 (**pickit\_has\_response**)